living-labs/ll-api/doc/source/tutorial.rst

 to create site and admin users.

-To create an example participant and a site (for development/testing purposes), you can run the following script:
+To create an example participant and a site (for development/testing purposes), you can run the following script (without :code:`-c config/db.ini` for an unauthenticated setup):

 .. sourcecode:: bash